 David Yates’ listless The Legend of Tarzan has the look, but not the spunk of a great pulp novel the likes of which Edgar Rice Burroughs, creator of the character one hundred years ago, might have written.
 Biting off well more than it can possibly chew, the faux-artisanal nature of the design suggests a more thoughtful, or fun, production than this ultimately pretentious slog can handle.
 Thickly breaded in a historical revisionism that the film absolutely cannot withstand or rein in at all, the screenplay by Adam Cozard and Craig Brewer (Brewer’s previous films have embraced a pulpy flavor totally lacking in this film) is a misfire of egotistical proportions.

 Afraid to accentuate its primal impulse for fun and always gesturing toward racial progress it has little interest in backing up, The Legend of Tarzan’s one effective script suggestion is thankfully to disperse with the typical blockbuster drive to fashion an origin story for a character whose origin is watery and leaden to say the least.
 Unfortunately, from that point, The Legend of Tarzan submerges itself in a mortifyingly over-baked, talkative trudge through colonial African politics that completely back-peddles against the goodwill already earned with the film beginning where the adventure ought to.
-Now, a legitimate excoriation of Belgian slavery in the Congo is a welcome historical treatise.
+Now, a legitimate critique of Belgian slavery in the Congo is a welcome historical treatise.
 But in The Legend of Tarzan, a cartoon pretending it is a granular dissertation, the ever-mushrooming self-seriousness is a stultifying spillover into bamboozled silliness once the screenplay reveals (surprise!) it doesn’t have a clue what to do with all these political machinations other than to dole them out in a nullifying “this happens, then this happens, then this happens” fiasco.

 Almost shockingly disinterested in the stalagmites of blockbuster entertainment always peeking up from the floor of the film threatening to invade its sober politics, the film ultimately treats its essence as goofy summer blockbuster as a crucible of hot coals to avoid rather than a wellspring of potential to embrace.
 The vastly over-stuffed plot affords not one ounce of space for the film to breathe, and the turgid hollowness of its commentary on race lacks any visual or emotional energy; it simply acknowledges that slavery was wrong and that slavery happened in the Congo, and then moves on its merry way to another slurry of arbitrary plot points.